Boylston Street

 Schedule and implementation

-The first phase of the project (protected bike lanes on Boylston Street, from Park Drive/Brookline Avenue to Ipswich Street) was completed in 2022, with the exception of a pinch point in front of the Fenway Health Center.
+The first phase of the project (protected bike lanes on Boylston Street, from Park Drive/Brookline Avenue to Ipswich Street) was completed in 2022.
+A bike ramp was added in front of the Fenway Health Center in 2023.

-This will be followed by a larger project in partnership with MassDOT and DCR.
-The larger project will extend the project south to include the Muddy River crossing, ending at Brookline Avenue and Pilgrim Road.
-The second phase of the project is planned for construction by MassDOT in 2024/25.
+This will be followed by a more extensive project in partnership with MassDOT.
+The MassDOT project will prioritize pedestrian safety and accessibility, while bringing the corridor into a state of good repair.
+The second phase of the project is planned for construction by MassDOT in 2027.

 About the project